Connecting Leeds Bradford Airport

 Comment made at Harrogate Line Rail Users meeting, 11 Apr: Why build a 'short, connecting spur road' when existing local roads can be upgraded to afford good access to the Airport?

-'Nigel Hughes' asked about 5 years ago
+'Nigel Hughes' asked over 5 years ago

 Options for providing highway access to LBA Parkway are still being considered, options which include a new connecting spur road and upgrades to Scotland Lane.
 Your comments will be considered as part of the consultation feedback.